 However, significant collaboration between partners has been undertaken between partners in Sunderland, through the All Together Better Alliance, to design these new service arrangements.
 This includes, aligning the proposed new model with the restructure of the Local Authority's social worker teams and the reablement at home service.
 Therefore, partners feel these proposed changes to the 'transition from hospital' model will help reduce delays in hospital discharges, enable the Sunderland system to be more resilient and ensure patients receive the right care in the right place at the right time.

-3.3 Covid and Flu Vaccination programme
+3.2 Covid and Flu Vaccination programme

-Seasonal vaccination remains a critically important public health intervention and a key priority in order to reduce morbidity, mortality and hospitalisation associated with flu at a time when the NHS and social care will be managing winter pressures.
+Seasonal vaccination remains a critically important public health intervention and a key priority for 2023 to 2024 to reduce morbidity, mortality and hospitalisation associated with flu at a time when the NHS and social care will be managing winter pressures whilst continuing to recover from the impact of the coronavirus (COVID-19) pandemic.

 The 2023-24 seasonal vaccine delivery programme was anticipated to start early in October 2023.
-However, following an announcement by the Department of Health and Social Care (DHSC) and the UK Health Security Agency (UKHSA) which details the risks presented by the new BA.2.86 variant of COVID-19 the programme has commenced earlier.
+However, following an announcement by the Department of Health and Social Care (DHSC) and the UK Health Security Agency (UKHSA) which details the risks presented by the new BA.2.86 variant of Covid-19.